jaumebecks/go-playground/concurrency/file-generator/README.md

 ### Problem statement

-Given a dummy feed data source, create a CSV from its data iteration
+Given a dummy feed data source, create a CSV from its data iteration, both sequentially, and concurrently

 ### Sources